Patreon/platform-documentation/source/includes/_api-endpoints.md

 When performing an API request, the information you are allowed is determined by which `access_token` you are using.
 Please be sure to select your `access_token` appropriately.
 For example, __if someone has granted your OAuth client access to their profile information, and you try to fetch it using your own Creator's Access Token instead of the one created when they granted your client access, you will instead just get your own profile information.__

+During the transition period from APIv1 to APIv2, it is possible to use [v2 scopes on v1 endpoints](#using-apiv2-with-apiv1).
+If you do this, note that you may have more scope than you had in v1, and so the set of data returned will be much greater.

 ## Fetching a patron's profile info

 ```ruby
 require 'patreon'